 So what happens when you’re ready to replace an old, used item with a zero waste counterpart?
 What do these factors lead to?
 Amazon.

 Yeah, I don’t love the online behemoth any more than you.
 I try to refuse items I want but don’t need, and when I really need something I try to go local as often as possible.
 I’ve weaned myself off of online ordering through Amazon to a large degree, but there are some times that I will pay for the convenience/low price point of an Amazon delivery.

 Those of us who don’t need Amazon should do well to avoid it.
-Still, when I do, I try to follow what I’ve found through personal research to be the best way to get (near) zero waste orders from Amazon.
+Still, when I do, I try to follow these 5 tips for the best way to get (near) zero waste orders from Amazon.